Apna Bombay Talkies: Theatrical version

 On 2 May 2014, producer of the song, Ashi Dua confirmed that the whole song is eight-minute long and will pay homage to all the stars who have ruled Bollywood over the course of 100 years of Indian cinema.
 This version of the song was seen only in theatre.

 The first half of the song has clippings of popular films of many yesteryear celebrities like Prithviraj Kapoor, Devika Rani, Ashok Kumar, Nimmi, Suraiya, Bharat Bhushan, Meena Kumari, Nargis, Raj Kapoor, Mala Sinha, Nutan, Achla Sachdev, Suchitra Sen, Balraj Sahni, Dev Anand, Sandhya Shantaram, Nigar Sultana, Dilip Kumar, Rajendra Kumar, Madhubala, Vyjayanthimala, Mehmood, Raaj Kumar, Guru Dutt, Joy Mukherjee, Shammi Kapoor, Manoj Kumar, Waheeda Rehman, Sadhana Shivdasani, Nadira, Geeta Bali, Rakesh Roshan, Tanuja, Nanda, Asha Parekh, Babita, Rakhee, Jaya Bhaduri, Leena Chandavarkar, Helen, Sharmila Tagore, Aruna Irani, Mumtaz, Saira Banu, Rekha, Zeenat Aman, Smita Patil, Parveen Babi, Hema Malini, Kishore Kumar, Sunil Dutt, Feroz Khan, Rajesh Khanna, Sanjeev Kumar, Amitabh Bachchan, Shatrughan Sinha, Shashi Kapoor, Vinod Khanna, Neetu Singh, Shabana Azmi, Moushumi Chatterjee, Jaya Prada, Padmini Kolhapure, Poonam Dhillon, Tina Munim, Meenakshi Seshadri, Amrita Singh, Dimple Kapadia, Rishi Kapoor, Navin Nischol, Randhir Kapoor, Farooq Sheikh, Amol Palekar, Naseeruddin Shah, Dharmendra, Mithun Chakraborty, Sanjay Dutt, Jackie Shroff, Govinda, Sunny Deol and Jeetendra.
 Brief portions of their films have been picked up and collated on VFX, and made it seems as they are lip-syncing the song.
 Sudesh Bhosle sung the portion representing golden voices like KL Sehgal, Mohammed Rafi, Mukesh, Kishore Kumar, Hemanta Kumar, S. D. Burman, Mahendra Kapoor and other singers of the golden era while Shailendra Singh and Vijay Benedict joined to sing their own songs from the '80s.

 Obtaining videos for the song, Vaibhavi Merchant stated "For the footage used in the song from films in the black-and-white and the coloured era we had go from door-to-door asking producers and their surviving kin for consent.
 There were 80 permissions to be had.
 Most of the producers I approached were sweet.
 They understood the importance of what was being done.
 Having gotten permission to use footage was not the toughest part.
-Harder still was the fact that the song required so many visual special-effects".
+Harder still was that the song required so many visual special-effects".